hiamdebsi/Project-1/README.md

 *Created a FOLDER 'output_data_files' which has the output files and images.:
     Earthquakes_Project_1  saves **EarthqakeData.csv**
     Earthquakes_Prject_1_Analysis saves various *.png files of interest for project analysis.
 Screenshot of a heatmap is included.
-*Created a FOLDER 'presentation' which holds a Power Point presentation file for final analysis.
+*Created a FOLDER 'presentation' which holds a Power Point presentation saved as a .pdf file for a final analysis review.

 API's used: [USGS Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/?ref=springboard),
                    [USGS Earthquake Documentation](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)